jasonp000/angry-umbrella/4-four-dirty-dishes/readme.md

 }
 ```

-Run the `terraform plan` command, and notice that it is now asking you for values for the variables:
+Now, run the `terraform plan` command, and notice that it is now asking you for values for the variables:
 ```
 & terraform plan
 ```